 |SLSP||Local In-Country Single-Language Service Provider|

-No matter their size, localization companies necessarily perform the functions of sales, to establish business relationships with clients, and of Vendor Management (VM).
+No matter their size, localization companies necessarily perform the functions of sales, establishing business relationships with clients, and Vendor Management (VM).
 VMs manage and recruit professionals and providers.
-The other crucial function is the one Project Managers (PMs) play.
+The other crucial part is the one Project Managers (PMs) play.
 Let’s take a deeper look at their work.

 The Axis: Project Managers